Castleford RFC (1896): The end

 At this time several of the clubs were struggling financially, Castleford's near neighbours Normanton cancelled their final game against Millom, both clubs cited the costs of travel, and both clubs folded at the end of this season.

 A new Northern Union club was formed in late December 1909, from a meeting held at the Garden House Hotel.
-They decided to enter for the Yorkshire Junior NU Cup and commenced with an ordinary engagement with York on 1 January 1910 which resulted in a 22–5 defeat.
-The Yorkshire Junior NU Cup tie against Knottingley was won 39–0, however the RL ordered a replay due to Castleford fielding ineligible players.
-This team disbanded in September 1910 due to the difficulty in signing on players.
+They decided to enter the Yorkshire Junior NU Cup and commenced with an ordinary engagement with York on 1 January 1910 which resulted in a 22–5 defeat.
+The Yorkshire Junior NU Cup tie against Knottingley was won 39–0.
+However, the RL ordered a replay due to Castleford fielding ineligible players.
+This team disbanded in September 1910 due to the difficulty in signing players.

-The formation of a further Castleford club commenced in July 1912 and had its headquarters at the George and Dragon Hotel, Bridge Foot and a playing area behind the Aire and Calder Hotel, off Wheldon Road.
+The formation of a further Castleford club commenced in July 1912.
+It had its headquarters at the George and Dragon Hotel, Bridge Foot, and a playing area behind the Aire and Calder Hotel, off Wheldon Road.
 The team was entered into two leagues, these being the Leeds & District and the Dewsbury & Wakefield.
 Their opening game was on 7 September 1912 against Outwood Church.

 There are very few mentions of Castleford after their dropping out of the semi-professional leagues.
-One item of note, in the 1913–14 season on Saturday 28 February in the Challenge Cup 1st Round, Wigan travelled to a Castleford team and beat them 27–8.
+One item of note, in the 1913–14 season, on Saturday 28 February in the Challenge Cup 1st Round, Wigan travelled to a Castleford team and beat them 27–8.

 Successor club

-The successor team (who become Castleford Tigers) joined the league for the 1926–27 season.
-Many official records state that they were founded at this time (June 1926) but they had played successfully in the lower Yorkshire County leagues for several years before this date.
+The successor team (who became Castleford Tigers) joined the league for the 1926–27 season.
+Many official records state that they were founded at this time (June 1926), but they had played successfully in the lower Yorkshire County leagues for several years before this date.
 They actually joined the League "code" around 1920 and played in these early years at the Sandy Desert ground.
-They have no connection with this, the earlier team of the same name.
+They have no connection with this; the earlier team is of the same name.